Skip to content

 Managing hair loss – What to expect, how to care for your scalp, and what happens when hair grows back

-Caring for skin during treatment – Avoid dry, irritated or painful skin with simple steps that take just a few minutes a day
+Caring for skin during treatment – Avoid dry, irritated or painful skin with a simple routine that take just a few minutes a day

 Shaving with less irritation – Pros and cons of using a regular razor vs an electric razor during treatment and how to shave your face (or scalp) safely when your skin is more sensitive.

-Protecting your skin from the sun – We’ll share simple ways to guard sensitive skin from the sun during treatment.
+Protecting your skin from the sun – We’ll share simple ways to guard sensitive skin from the sun during and after treatment.

 Feel more like yourself…

-Who is this workshop for?
+Who is the Shaving & Men’s Skincare workshop for?

 This session is ideal for: